Akaucher/Akaucher.github.io/homework_3/README_HW3.md

-#uploaded first commit of initial work, let commented code in for possible better user interface in the future.
+#uploaded first commit of initial work, left commented code in for possible better user interface in the future.
 11.16.2019